alibaba/TinyNeuralNetwork/docs/FAQ.md

 P.S.
 Avoid using `rnn.flatten_parameters()`.
 Otherwise, `torch.jit.trace` may fail。

+#### What if duplicate tensors is generated in the TFLite model (e.g. when performing static quantization for LSTMs)?
+You may try out `group_tensors=True` to remove those duplicates.

 ## Quantized model conversion

 ##### How to convert ops that cannot be quantized in PyTorch to quantized kernels, e.g. `SOFTMAX`, `LOG_SOFTMAX` and `BATCH_MATMUL`?